IBM/universal-connectors/input-plugin/logstash-input-couchbase-capella/README.md

 9. Click ```Save```.
 Guardium validates the new connector and displays it in the Configure Universal Connector page.
 10. After the offline plug-in is installed and the configuration is uploaded and saved in the Guardium machine, restart the Universal Connector using the ```Disable/Enable``` button.

+##  Limitations
+* No more than three historical export requests are permitted over 24-hour period.

+Notes:
+* It may take approximately 30 minutes for data to appear in the Full SQL report.
+* The following fields are not found in original audit log from Capella: Database name, Service Name.

 # Usage
 ### Parameters
 | Parameter      | Input Type | Required | Default      |